 Bathroom Wall Lights

 Bathroom rated wall lights need to have a minimum IP rating of IP44.
 An IP rating defines how well the product is resistant to dust and water.
-Although the bathroom is split up into zones, with higher IP ratings required the closer you get to water, technically there are areas in the bathroom that you could place a non-bathroom led rated wall light but steam and moisture could cause the finish to deteriorate.
+Although the bathroom is split up into zones, with higher IP ratings required the closer you get to the water source, technically there are areas in the bathroom that you could place a non-bathroom led rated wall light but steam and moisture could cause the finish to deteriorate and isn't worth the risk.

 Outdoor LED Wall Lights

 Just like bathroom wall lights, outdoor ones also need to have an IP rating of IP44 or higher.
-Good quality outdoor wall lights are manufactured to higher standards; you really get what you pay for with them, cheap wall lights just won’t last.
+Good quality outdoor wall lights are manufactured to higher standards; you really get what you pay for with them.
+Cheap wall lights just won’t last very long especially when they're constantly exposed to the elements.

-High quality wall lights like the new Stanley range are designed to withstand the seemingly eternal UK winter.
-If your wall light is open to the elements exterior, outdoors, you want a robust, well-constructed outdoor wall light that is going to last for many years, not just a few seasons.
+Higher quality wall lights like the Integral LED range are designed to withstand the seemingly eternal UK winter.
+If your wall light is open to the elements of 'the outdoors', you want a robust, well-constructed fitting that is going to last for many years, not just a few seasons.

 As a rule, if your wall light has some degree of shelter then you can get away with an IP44 rated wall light, but ideally we would recommend IP65 rated wall lights for external use.
 If you’re fortunate enough to live near the coast then you’ll need to make sure that you’re purchasing a coastal grade product, otherwise this will quickly deteriorate and you’ll need to replace it.